fredzett/rmqa/syllabus.md

 The goal of this course is to learn the necessary skills to do data analysis for business and/or research purposes.
 To this end the course is teaching a blend of (i) important (and selected) statisitcal concepts and (ii) data analysis skills using the programming language Python.

 The course is therefore a good mix between theoretical concepts and practical implementations of data analysis.
+DIes ist ein Test

 ## Means of learning